latif-essam/react-native-mastery-showcase/README.md

-# React Native Post Manager - Technical Test
+# React Native Mastery Showcase

-## Objective:
+## Objective

-This React Native app interacts with the [JSONPlaceholder API](https://jsonplaceholder.typicode.com) to display, manage, and interact with posts.
+This React Native app interacts with the [JSONPlaceholder API](https://jsonplaceholder.typicode.com) to display, manage, and interact with posts, while showcasing best practices and advanced features.

-### Screens and Functionality:
+### Screens and Functionality

 1. **Post List Screen**: